-The School of Nursing offers pathways to the Master of Science in Nursing degree and post-master's credential programs in several areas:
+The School of Nursing offers pathways to the Master of Science in Nursing, post-master's credential programs in several areas, and a Doctor of Philosophy in Nursing:

-- Articulated RN to Master of Science in Nursing Program - for those with an A.A. degree or diploma in nursing who have a baccalaureate degree in a field other than nursing - Total units for a Clinical Nurse Specialist track is 65-67. - Total units for Parish Nursing track is 69-71. - Total units for Family Nurse Practitioner track is 73-75. - Total units for Adult Nurse Practitioner track is 71-73. - BSN to Master of Science in Nursing Program - for those who have completed a bachelor's degree in nursing - Total units for Clinical Nurse Specialist track is 42-44. - Combined Parent-Child Clinical Nursing Specialty (CNS) and Pediatric Nurse Practitioner (PNP) Specialty - Total units for Parent-Child CNS + PNP is 50-52. - Total units for Parish Nursing track is 46-48. - Total units for Family Nurse Practitioner track is 50-52. - Total units for Adult Nurse Practitioner track is 48-50. - 3.
+- 1. Articulated RN to Master of Science in Nursing Program for those with an A.A. degree or diploma in nursing who have a baccalaureate degree in a field other than nursing - Total units for a Clinical Nurse Specialist track is 65-67. - Total units for Parish Nursing track is 69-71. - Total units for Family Nurse Practitioner track is 73-75. - Total units for Adult Nurse Practitioner track is 71-73. - 2.
+BSN to Master of Science in Nursing Program for those who have completed a bachelor's degree in nursing - Total units for Clinical Nurse Specialist track is 42-44. - Total units for Parent-Child Clinical Nursing Specialty (CNS) and Pediatric Nurse Practitioner (PNP) Specialty is 50-52. - Total units for Parish Nursing track is 46-48. - Total units for Family Nurse Practitioner track is 50-52. - Total units for Adult Nurse Practitioner track is 48-50. - 3.
 School Nurse Services Credential Program plus Master of Science in Nursing - Total units for School Nurse Services Credential (nondegree program) is 33.